ktorio/ktor-documentation/codeSnippets/snippets/auth-jwt-rs256/README.md

 # JWT authentication with RS256 and a JWK provider
 A sample project demonstrating how to authenticate a client using a [JSON Web Token](https://ktor.io/docs/jwt.html) signed with RS256.
-In this example, the [Static](https://ktor.io/docs/serving-static-content.html) feature is used to expose a JWKS endpoint.
+In this example, the [Static](https://ktor.io/docs/serving-static-content.html) plugin is used to expose a JWKS endpoint.

 ## Running
 To run this sample, execute the following command in a repository's root directory: